Sports Guard Lab from China

 Robust Sports Guard

-7. What are the Different Types of Sports Guards?
+3. What are the Different Types of Sports Guards?

 No matter which type of sports mouthguard you choose, it should be stretchy, tear-resistant, and comfortable.
 It should also fit without restricting your speech or breathing.
 There are three types of oral protection devices:

 • Custom-made sports guards- These are individually designed and made by your dentist’s office or professional dental laboratory.
 Not surprisingly, they probably offer the most comfortable fit and best protection.
-Your dentist will make an impression on your teeth and build mouthguards on their models.
-Because they fit better and feel better, most athletes prefer custom mouthguards.
+Your dentist will make a dental impression on your teeth and build mouthguards on their models.
+Because they fit better and feel better, most athletes prefer custom made mouthguards.
 The downside is that they are also the most expensive.

 • Boil and bite sports guards- These are pre-formed shapes that can be changed by boiling the sheath in water, then biting into the warm plastic to customize.
 They are available at many sporting goods stores and may provide a better fit than stock mouth protectors.
 Follow the instructions carefully and avoid using an unsuitable mouthguard.